Irritable Bowel Syndrome (IBS)

 Offers Telehealth

-Anthony Lembo is a Gastroenterologist in Cleveland, Ohio.
-Dr. Lembo has been practicing medicine for over 40 years and is rated as an Elite provider by MediFind in the treatment of Irritable Bowel Syndrome (IBS).
-His top areas of expertise are Irritable Bowel Syndrome (IBS), Diarrhea, Chronic Idiopathic Constipation (CIC), Endoscopy, and Colonoscopy.
+Anthony Lembo is a Gastroenterologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 41 years.
+Dr. Lembo is rated as an Elite provider by MediFind in the treatment of Irritable Bowel Syndrome (IBS).
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Irritable Bowel Syndrome (IBS), Diarrhea, Chronic Idiopathic Constipation (CIC), Endoscopy, and Colonoscopy.
+Dr. Lembo is board certified in American Board Of Internal Medicine.

 Elite in Irritable Bowel Syndrome (IBS)